 Estradiol is the most common female sex hormone in women of childbearing age in terms of serum levels and estrogenic activity.

 The majority of the female body's estradiol hormone is produced in the ovaries; it is formed from the corpus luteum and developing egg follicles.
 Smaller concentrations are produced by the breasts, liver, adrenal glands, and other non-endocrine tissues.

 Estradiol circulates throughout the body, including the brain and pituitary gland, and influences weight, memory, learning, and reproduction.
 Because of this, many normal functions are compromised when the ovaries are removed or lose their function after menopause.

 Estrone is the primary estrogen hormone once a woman begins transitioning into perimenopause and postmenopause.

 When ovarian function halts with menopause, small levels of estrogens are produced by converting adrenal precursors into estrone and estradiol.
 This is mainly done by enzymes in body fat.
 Although estrone is not considered as potent as the estradiol produced by ovaries, it performs the same functions and behaves in the same way.

 Estrone produced in adipose tissue may have a role in modulating loss of bone mass after menopause since most estrone is converted from androgens in adipose tissues.
 Consequently, higher levels of body fat are associated with higher circulating levels of estrogens.
 This leads to a higher chance for postmenopausal women to contract breast and endometrial cancer.

 Estriol is the predominant circulating estrogen in terms of serum levels during pregnancy.
 In non-pregnant women, it is generally the weakest and least active type of estrogen.

 Estriol is a metabolite of estradiol and estrone that is mainly produced in the placenta from estrogen precursors.
 The estrogen precursors are made by the fetal adrenal gland and liver.

-Measuring a pregnant woman's excreted estriol is an important index of fetal well-being.
+Measuring a pregnant woman's excreted estriol is an important index of fetal well-being as well as fetal development.
 Rising levels indicate a properly functioning fetoplacental unit while low levels may indicate deterioration and require prompt attention from a doctor.
 If estriol levels fall, early delivery may occur.